 What was the point?

 The Israel-Hamas war has left me feeling empty.
-The brutality of it has shocked me, and I have been appalled by people’s reactions to it.
+Its brutality has shocked me, and I have been appalled by people’s reactions to it.
 I have no desire to pick up my paintbrushes and say anything about this war.
 Other than it disgusts me.
-Man disgusts me.
-We are no more than beasts.
-So in this dark mood I heard an interview with legendary war photographer Don McCullin, where he spoke about how depressed he was with the present conflict.
+I am disappointed in humanity.
+It seems we are no more than beasts.

 ‘I am slightly depressed in a way, because I think everything I’ve done concerning international conflict, everything I have contributed to showing how awful it is, I think has been a waste of time really.’